 Recalculate EU27 climate list: yes/no. In the case a new climate classification map is used, the recalculation is necessary

-EPPO API token: In order to connect to the EPPO Global database users need to have an account registered in the EPPO Data Services (https://data.eppo.int/).
+EPPO API token: To connect to the EPPO Global database users need to have an account registered in the EPPO Data Services (https://data.eppo.int/).
 After login, the token can be copied from the personal home page

 Print html report (yes/no).
 Selecting “no” reduces the time for map generation to around 40-45 seconds